 This article analyzes the impact of the education funding component of the American Recovery and Reinvestment Act of 2009 (Recovery Act) on public school districts.
 We use cross-sectional differences in district-level Recovery Act funding to investigate the program's impact on staffing, expenditures, and debt accumulation.
 To achieve identification, we use exogenous variation across districts in the allocations of Recovery Act funds for students with special needs.
-We estimate that 1 million dollars in grants to a district had the following average effects: Expenditures increased by 570,000 dollars, employment changed little to none, and debt increased by 370,000 dollars.
+We estimate that $1 million in grants to a district had the following average effects: Expenditures increased by $570,000, employment changed little to none, and debt increased by $370,000.
 Moreover, 70 percent of the increase in expenditures was in the form of capital outlays.
 Next, we build a dynamic, decision-theoretic model of a school district's budgeting problem, which we calibrate to district-level expenditures and staffing data.
 The model can qualitatively match the employment and capital expenditure responses from our regressions.
 We also use the model to conduct policy experiments.

 The American Recovery and Reinvestment Act of 2009 (the Recovery Act) was signed into law with a primary goal of creating and saving millions of jobs during and following the 2007-09 recession.
 A large share of the appropriations from the act consisted of grants.
 Public school districts constituted one of the largest groups of these recipients, receiving $64.7 billion in Department of Education Recovery Act funds.